Haagerup Symmetry in $(E_8)_1$?: Haagerup Symmetry

 Having introduced the basic idea, we may now move on to the case of actual interest in this letter.
 The starting point is the result of \cite{Evans:2010yr,gannon2019reconstruction}, which claims that any vector-valued modular form whose modular data is that of the Drinfeld center $\cZ(\H_3)$ and has central charge $c=8$ must have characters of the following form,

 where $\gamma = 0$ or $1$ and the characters are labelled by elements of $\cZ(\H_3)$.
 Note that we have written only four of the twelve total characters; the others can be found in \cite{Evans:2010yr}.
-We refer to the putative diagonal, non-chiral CFT with these characters as the $\cZ(\H_3)$ theory.\footnote{We will assume that this $c=8$ theory actually exists, though our computations relating $\cZ(\H_3)$ and $\H_3 \times \H_3^\mathrm{op}$ symmetries below hold more generally. }
+We refer to the putative diagonal, non-chiral CFT with these characters as the $\cZ(\H_3)$ theory.\footnote{We will assume that this $c=8$ theory actually exists---to prove that $(E_8)_1$ actually has Haagerup symmetry, it would be necessary to prove the existence of this theory.
+However, let us note that our computations relating $\cZ(\H_3)$ and $\H_3 \times \H_3^\mathrm{op}$ symmetries hold more generally, relating any theory with $\cZ(\H_3)$ symmetry to one with $\H_3 \times \H_3^\mathrm{op}$ symmetry. }